leomolinaro/axians-repo/README.md

 ## Build (Angular CLI only)

+The repository already contains the project built in production mode.

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/ng-github-users-pwa` directory.
 Use the `--prod` flag for a production build.

-## Deployment server

-To run the deployed app and verify the PWA features, install for instance the [http-server](https://www.npmjs.com/package/http-server) package by running `npm install -g http-server`.
-Navigate to the `dist/ng-github-users-pwa` directory and run `http-server -p 8080` to public the app at [http://localhost:8080/](http://localhost:8080/).
+Note that the PWA feature are fully supported only in a production build.

 ## Running unit tests (Angular CLI only)